samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 }
 ```

-Create custom themes by creating a JSON file in `~/.config/tehanu/themes/`.
-Tehanu will automatically detect and make available any themes in this directory.
+Create custom themes by creating a JSON file in `~/.config/gram/themes/`.
+Gram will automatically detect and make available any themes in this directory.

 ### Using Theme Extensions

-Tehanu supports theme extensions.
+Gram supports theme extensions.
 Find the URL for the theme you want to install
-and install it from the Extensions panel ({#kb tehanu::Extensions}).
+and install it from the Extensions panel ({#kb gram::Extensions}).

 To create your own theme extension, refer to the [Developing Theme Extensions](./extensions/themes.md) guide.